Blog title V2

 Asset Publisher

-null How to mitigate co-employment risk when engaging contingent workers
+How to mitigate co-employment risk when engaging contingent workers

-Many companies ask “Can I contract out co-employment risk?
+Introduction: Many companies ask “Can I contract out co-employment risk?

-This is a common question when any company begins to develop their contingent workforce programme.
+This is a common question when any company develop their contingent workforce programme.
 Unfortunately, it’s near impossible to escape co-employment risk entirely.
 However, there are ways to mitigate and minimise the risk to your business.

 Please note before you read on: The information and opinions contained on this website has been prepared by Hays for general information purposes only.
 The information does not constitute legal advice and should not be relied on or treated as legal advice.
 It is important to obtain your own independent legal advice.